arp242/batchy.vim/README.markdown

 - Any arguments to `:Batchy` will be taken as the command to use; e.g. `:Batchy cp`, `:Batchy ln -s`.
 This defaults to `mv -n` if not given.
-- Only lines matching `←` are processed.
+- Only lines with `←` are processed.
 - All other lines are commented out with `# `.

-There is only exception to this: if the filetype is already `batchy` *and* the buffer is empty, then it will re-use the current buffer.
+There is one exception to this: if the filetype is already `batchy` *and* the buffer is empty, then it will populate the buffer as like the first `:Batchy` invocation.

 Options
 -------